Rust-Oleum Deck Restore Update 2018

 Note: There has been a ruling on the Class Action Lawsuit as of March 6th, 2017:

-Even though they have lost this lawsuit, Rust-Oleum Deck Restore is still sold to unsuspecting consumers and has not been pulled from the shelves.
+Even though they have settled this lawsuit, Rust-Oleum Deck Restore is still sold to unsuspecting consumers and has not been pulled from the shelves.

 Rust-Oleum Deck Restore is a water based, low odor product that is designed to mask the wood not allowing the wood grain to show.
 It is marketed as a thick paint product for wood decks that is outside of conventional restoration.